ernestwisniewski/kbin/docs/admin_guide.md

 composer dump-env dev
 ```

-Go to the admin panel, check `Captcha enabled`
+Go to the admin panel, then to settings tab and check "Captcha enabled" and press "Save".

 ## Performance hints